-Gurnick Academy of Medical Arts Vocational Nursing program graduates join a career in the healthcare field.
+A.S. in Vocational Nursing program graduates join a career in the healthcare field.
 Vocational nurses provide primary medical care under the direction of registered nurses and doctors.
 They monitor patients' health, discuss care with patients, keep records, and administer primary care, including changing bandages and inserting catheters.